Beginner Q&A sessions

 Learn your operating system.
 Communication is difficult if you don’t know the dock from the menu bar.
 The Help menus and osxhelp.com are places to start.
 Buy or borrow an OSX book.
 Attend a class at the Apple Store (apple.com/retail/manhattanvillage).

-7. Avoid span and viruses
+7. Avoid spam and viruses

 Your Mac does not have the same susceptibility to viruses as a PC.
 The consensus is that virus protection software is not recommended for a Mac.
 Still, you should not open an email attachment from an unknown sender.